 How to Set Up Your Restaurant’s Facebook Profile

 With over 2.4 billion users worldwide, Facebook is the most widely used social platform.
+It’s a key part of any social media strategy.
 What’s more, reports suggest that over half of consumers have used the social network to discover new businesses.

 On its profile, Gusto includes: